Tony Twigg

 I wondered if such a pattern could be expressed as a mathematical equation?
 It can, it’s called a binomial expansion, a triangular array of numbers generated by successively adding two preceding numbers in a sequence that begins with one and an assumed zero.

 More interesting than the mathematics of the pattern is the fact that it has hypnotised people living across the disparate cultures of recorded history.
 The pattern seems to describe the passage from nothing to many and from unknown to known.
 An early rendering in 1303 by Chu Shi Chieh described it as the “Jade mirror of the 4 unknowns (heaven, earth, man and matter).
-In this poetic dimension the equation or code generates a giddying labyrinth.
+In this poetic dimension, the equation or code generates a giddying labyrinth.
+A reciprocal code presents a contraction charting the road back to order but from a vantage point within the labyrinth, tangible destinations become possible.

 These pictures then are an attempt to draw such a space.

-Tony was born in Brisbane, studied art at Alexander Mackie College of Advanced Education, completed his Master of Fine Art in 1985 and is currently living in Sydney.
+Tony was born in Brisbane, studied art at Alexander Mackie College of Advanced Education, completed his Master of Fine Art in 1985, and is currently living in Sydney.